2017-usfca-biol-395/CharlotteLopp-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

     ## Convergence after  3  rounds.
     ## Total reads used:  9127

+We can see here the error models for each of the twenty samples with it first being established that not all the sequences are the same length followed by the number of reads (which are the same numbers as the "reads out" column of the previous table) for each sample in their number of unique sequences.

 ``` r
 # quick check to see if error models match data
 # (black lines match black points) and are generally decresing left to right